 We as individuals are constantly evolving and learning more about ourselves.
 The past year for me has been especially eye-opening and I’ve learned a lot about who I am, what I want and what’s important to me.
 Yoga, funnily enough, was one driving force in that process.
 While my alcohol consumption has not diminished significantly, if you ask any of my friends and family they will tell you that I’m not the same person as I was a year ago.

-I used to think Yoga was for hippy dippy people who liked to chant – and there certainly is that subset of people who practice yoga (and that’s fine too!) – I’ve found that it is more than that and can appreciate it a little bit more now that I have a better sense of what I want yoga to do for me, and what kind of practice works for me.
+I used to think Yoga was for hippy dippy people who liked to chant – and there certainly is that subset of people who practice yoga (and that’s fine too!) – I’ve found that it is more than that and can appreciate the philosophy and practices a little bit more now that I have a better sense of what I want yoga to do for me, and what kind of practice works for me.
 Here are a few things I’ve personally learned from practicing yoga.

 Guess what?
 Practicing physical Yoga poses are not the only way to practice Yoga while you’re on the road!
 Click here for 20 easy ways to incorporate Yoga into your travels!